-6.2.
-Financial Implications
+3. Financial Implications

 We see the implementation of the BCF as a phased programme in 2014/15 being, in the main, the development phase for the main bulk of the funding transfer being executed in 2015/16.
-We are therefore developing the programme timeline accordingly and we will make full use of the time afforded to us to undertake a number of design and resilience testing activities to ensure we provide all parties to the integration with assurance that system change is not only going to work but that it will be both robust and sustainable.
+We are therefore developing the programme timeline accordingly and we will make full use of the time afforded to us to undertake a number of design and resilience testing activities to ensure to provide all parties to the integration with assurance that system change is not only going to work but that it will be both robust and sustainable.

 BBCCG and ECC are having productive discussions around the sums that should go into the integrated fund, both parties recognise that if we simply deposit the minimum amounts as allocated by NHSE then it is unlikely that there will be sufficient monies to bring about real transformation of our health and social care systems in Essex.
-So whilst we still have considerable work to do8 we are confident that we will collectively be contributing more to the pooled fund than the minimum amounts stipulated.
+So whilst we still have considerable work to do4 we are confident that we will collectively be contributing more to the pooled fund than the minimum amounts stipulated.

-As stated we see this as a two stage implementation, consequently the functions and resources that will transfer and be managed through the integration arrangements for 2014/15 will be considerably different and smaller scale than those transferring in 2015/16.
+As stated we see this as a two stage implementation, consequently the functions and resources that will transfer and be managed through the integration arrangements for a) 2014/15 BBCCG Investment